mxpham135/Selection-Problem/README.md

-# Select-Kth-Value
+# Selection-Problem
-Given a list of n numbers, the Selection Problem is to find the kth smallest element in the list.
+Given a list of n numbers, Selection Problem is to find the kth smallest element in the list.

 ## Algorithms
 ### MergeSort